Research and knowledge exchange

 How many days annual leave am I entitled to?

 Annual leave entitlement may vary depending on your contract of employment and you should consult the terms and conditions of your employment in the first instance.
-The standard annual leave entitlement for Grade 7 and above staff is 24 days including University minimum service days (pro-rata for part time members of staff), for all other grades information can be found here.
+The standard annual leave entitlement for Grade 7 and above staff is 24 days including University minimum service days (pro-rata for part time members of staff), for all other grades information can be found on HR's FAQ webpage.
 The leave year runs from 1st October to 30th September.

 All annual leave are shown in hours on myview regardless of your contract type.
 If individuals have queries regarding their specific holiday allowance, please feel free to send them to the HR Business Services team for them to look into it further.